psychdatascience/FDS-CourseOne/tutorial005.md

 Password for 'https://francopestilli@github.com': #######
 ```

-This is the result of the operation above.
+Below the output in the terminal with the results of the operation above.
 (If you are having problems with authenticating at this stage, please see Note 1 at the bottom of this tutorial.
 It explains how to create an access token to use instead of a passowrd-based authentication.)

 ```
 (base) francopestilli@francos-mbp francopestilli % git push